Subprime mortgage crisis: Homeowners Affordability and Stability Plan

 On February 18, 2009, U.S. President Barack Obama announced a $73 billion program to help up to nine million homeowners avoid foreclosure, which was supplemented by $200 billion in additional funding for Fannie Mae and Freddie Mac to purchase and more easily refinance mortgages.
-The plan is funded mostly from the EESA's $700 billion financial bailout fund.
-It uses cost sharing and incentives to encourage lenders to reduce homeowner's monthly payments to 31% of their monthly income.
+The plan was funded mostly from the EESA's $700 billion financial bailout fund.
+It used cost sharing and incentives to encourage lenders to reduce homeowner's monthly payments to 31% of their monthly income.
 Under the program, a lender would be responsible for reducing monthly payments to no more than 38% of a borrower's income, with government sharing the cost to further cut the rate to 31%.
-The plan also involves forgiving a portion of the borrower's mortgage balance.
-Companies that service mortgages will get incentives to modify loans and to help the homeowner stay current.
+The plan also involved forgiving a portion of the borrower's mortgage balance.
+Companies that service mortgages received incentives to modify loans and to help the homeowner stay current.

 Loan modifications

 Untold thousands of people have complained in recent years that they were subjected to a nightmare experience of lost paperwork, misapplied fees and Kafkaesque phone calls with clueless customer service representatives as they strived to avoid foreclosures they say were preventable.
 These claims are backed up by a swelling number of academic studies and insider accounts of misconduct and abuse.

 Now it's becoming clear just how chaotic the whole system became.
 Depositions from employees working for the banks or their law firms depict a foreclosure process in which it was standard practice for employees with virtually no training to masquerade as vice presidents, sometimes signing documents on behalf of as many as 15 different banks.
 Together, the banks and their law firms created a quick-and-dirty foreclosure machine that was designed to rush through foreclosures as fast as possible.